domerin0/chat-data/README.md

 It takes care of the rest.

-If you want to delete all the downloaded data and temporary files, run:
+If you want to delete all the downloaded raw data and temporary files (won't touch train/val/test directories), run:

 ```python main.py clean```